How to Hire a Web Developer

 - Project description and the desired outcomes

 - Ongoing assignments and tasks

 - Request for a portfolio or links to other web development projects

 In a competitive recruiting environment, your web developer job description can double as a marketing tool for your business, so be sure to include any industry awards, growth opportunities, and employee perks.
 Lastly, if you decide to validate technical skills using an pre-employment assessment as part of the interview and screening process, disclosing it in the job description will deter unqualified applicants.

 4. Ask the Right Questions

 With your job description in place, you’re going to need a way to effectively narrow the field of candidates that will come knocking.
 Having the right interview process in place will ensure that you manage your time efficiently.
-It starts with screening applications by looking for the key “must have” skills and experience.
-Next a quick phone interview can give you an initial gauge on a candidate’s responsiveness, professionalism, and interpersonal skills.
+It starts with screening applications by looking for the key “must-have” skills and experience.
+Next, a quick phone interview can give you an initial gauge of a candidate’s responsiveness, professionalism, and interpersonal skills.

 Once you’ve selected your slate of candidates to interview, you need to know the right interview questions to ask to uncover their technical and interpersonal skills.
-This includes questions about their background, proficiency and prior project history.
+This includes questions about their background, proficiency, and project history.